MikolajBalcerek/ChessLine/README.md

 - Handling disconnects at any stage
 - Matching pairs of players automatically
 - Play chess using long algebraic notation ("e2e4")
+- Returning players to the lobby after the game has finished and shuffling so there are mostly no repeat games (new players have priority to play)
 - Move and validation
 - Draws, stalemates and other game-ending conditions (e.g. insufficient material)
 - Forfeiting (type: FORFEIT)